mit2nil/csci599-12/readme.md

+# csci599-12

-This is a repository to collaborate on CSCI 599 projects.
+Repository to collaborate on CSCI 599 course projects.